 carbonate ions as a set of three oxygen atoms, drawn in green,

 blue, or yellow, surrounding a small gray carbon atom.

-Well-crystallized calcite is surprisingly common, and is
+Well-crystallized calcite is quite common, and is popularly known

 as dogtooth spar.

 Calcite samples.
 As with most images here, you may click to enlarge

 Calcite crystals tend to form elongated pyramids, as in the

 sample at top.
 However, calcite has perfect cleavage in three

 directions, and so large calcite crystals break into cleavage

 fragments, like the one sitting on the ruled paper, that are boxy